Duncan Cummings

 Duncan Cummings (born 20 March 1958 in Manchester, England) is an Australian former association football player and coach.

 Club career

 Cummings joined Melbourne Hungaria Soccer Club as a 12-year-old in 1970.
-After six seasons with Melbourne he transferred to South Melbourne for a fee of 8,500 plus proceeds from a match between the two clubs.
-He played at South Melbourne until 1981.
+After six seasons with Melbourne he transferred to South Melbourne for a fee of A$8,500 plus proceeds from a match between the two clubs.
+He played at South Melbourne until 1981 when he retired at the age of 23.

 International career

-Cummings made his international debut for Australia as a 17-year-old in 1975, becoming the youngest player to represent Australia.
-After scoring on debut against China he played only more full international match, against Hong Kong in 1976.
+Despite being born in England, Cummings made his international debut for Australia as a 17-year-old in 1975, becoming the youngest player to represent Australia.
+After scoring on his international debut against China he played only more full international match, against Hong Kong in 1976.